Wisbech: Annual festivals and events

 August.
-Wisbech Rock Festival is a Free Festival held in Wisbech Park and is run by the Town Council.
+Wisbech Rock Festival is a Free Festival held in Wisbech Park and is managed by the town council.
+Wis-Beach day was originally held on the marketplace.
+The seaside comes to the town for the Sunday and donkey rides, Punch and Judy shows, sand, beach chairs and amusement rides filled the centre of the town.
+Recently it merged with the festival in the park.

 Friends of Wisbech Park Bandstand host a series of musical events at the bandstand on Sunday afternoons throughout the summer and winter.
 Many local gardens are open to the public as part of the National Garden Scheme Open Days.

 September.
 The town participates in Heritage Weekend when many buildings are open to the public for tours.
 The Showmen's Guild Wisbech Statute Fair is held in the town.
 The Elgoods Beer Festival takes place when musical events accompany the wide range of drinks on offer.

 October.
-Wisbech Castle and the Horse Fair stage Halloween events.
+Wisbech Museum and the Horse Fair stage Halloween events.

 November.
-Christmas Lights Switch On takes place on the market place.
+Christmas Lights Switch On takes place on the Market Place.

-December, Wisbech Christmas Fayre takes place.
+December.
+Wisbech Christmas Fayre takes place.